History of The Imperial Court of Washington, DC

 Though Norton was considered insane, or at least highly eccentric, the citizens of San Francisco celebrated his regal presence and his proclamations, most famously, his "order" that the United States Congress be dissolved by force (which Congress and the U.S. Army ignored), that the Republican and Democratic parties should be banned for misleading the country, and his numerous decrees calling for a bridge and a tunnel to be built across San Francisco Bay (which both happened long after his death in the form of the San Francisco – Oakland Bay Bridge and the Transbay Tube).
 Norton's legacy has been immortalized in the literature of writers Mark Twain, Robert Louis Stevenson, Christopher Moore, and Neil Gaiman who based characters on him

 Sarria organized elaborate annual pilgrimages to lay flowers on Norton's grave in the Woodlawn Cemetery in Colma, California.
-He purchased a plot adjacent to Norton's and plans to be interred there.
+He purchased a plot adjacent to Norton's and was interred there in 2013, when he passed at the age of 90.
 Sarria's assumption of the title of Empress led to the establishment of the International Court System, a network of non-profit charitable organizations throughout the United States, Canada, and Mexico that raise money for various beneficiaries.
-Sarria is much revered within the hierarchy of the International Court System and is affectionately and informally known as "Mama" or "Mama José" among Imperial Court members.
+Sarria is much revered within the hierarchy of the International Court System and was affectionately and informally known as "Mama José" among Imperial Court members.
 The "José Honors Awards" are presented to Imperial Court dignitaries and others in a bi-annual banquet held in Sarria's honor.